-Please visit www.quaker.org.uk/jobs for the application form.
+Apply on line at www.quaker.org.uk/jobs.

-The closing date for applications is: 5pm on 18 April 2022.
+The closing date for applications is: 5pm on 5 September 2022.

 The principles of equality and diversity are important to Quakers in Britain in all aspects of its work.
-The information you provide will help them to monitor and refine their employment practice and respond to the needs of the diverse range of people that the organisation comes in to contact with.

-All applications will be considered immediately after the closing date.
+We encourage you to fill in our diversity monitoring form when applying.
+The information you provide will helps us to monitor and refine our employment practice and respond to the needs of the diverse range of people that the organisation comes in to contact with.
+We will consider your application immediately after the closing date and get in touch with you as soon as possible.

-Interviews will be conducted by David Loxton, Head of Communications and Fundraising, and Beth Follini, Fundraising Manager, on 27 April 2022.
+Interviews will be conducted by David Loxton, Head of Communications and Fundraising, and Beth Follini, Fundraising Manager, on 16 September 2022.